 This content requires HR Daily Premium membership.
 Log in below or sign up here.

-Acknowledging that certain aspects of her employment could have been handled better, Tasmanian Civil and Administrative Tribunal Senior Member Samuel Thompson found that in "difficult and trying circumstances", the employee's managers acted "professionally, fairly, empathetically, and without discrimination".
+Acknowledging that certain aspects of her employment could have been handled better, Tasmanian Civil and Administrative Tribunal Senior Member Samuel Thompson nonetheless found that in "difficult and trying circumstances", the employee's managers acted "professionally, fairly, empathetically, and without discrimination".

 The Department of Health clinical nurse consultant claimed the employer and a nursing director discriminated against her because of her disability; namely her diagnoses of autism, ADHD, anxiety and an adjustment disorder...